-- (a) A lawyer shall not: - (1) conduct or cause another, by financial support or otherwise, to conduct a vexatious or harassing investigation of a venireman venire member or juror; or - (2) seek to influence a venireman venire member or juror concerning the merits of a pending matter by means prohibited by law or applicable rules of practice or procedure. - (b) Prior to discharge of the jury from further consideration of a matter, a lawyer connected therewith with the matter shall not communicate with or cause another to communicate with anyone he the lawyer knows to be a member of the venire from which the jury will be selected or any member, juror, or alternate juror, except in the course of official proceedings. - (c) During the trial of a case, a lawyer not connected therewith with the case shall not communicate with or cause another to communicate with a juror or alternate juror concerning the matter. - (d) After discharge of the jury from further consideration of a matter with which the lawyer was connected, the lawyer shall not ask questions of or make comments to a member of that jury that are calculated merely to harass or embarrass the juror or to influence his the juror's actions in future jury service.
+- (a) A lawyer shall not: - (1) conduct or cause another, by financial support or otherwise, to conduct a vexatious or harassing investigation of a venire member or juror; or - (2) seek to influence a venire member or juror concerning the merits of a pending matter by means prohibited by law or applicable rules of practice or procedure. - (b) Prior to discharge of the jury from further consideration of a matter, a lawyer connected with the matter shall not communicate with or cause another to communicate with anyone the lawyer knows to be a venire member, juror, or alternate juror, except in the course of official proceedings. - (c) During the trial of a case, a lawyer not connected with the case shall not communicate with or cause another to communicate with a juror or alternate juror concerning the matter. - (d) After discharge of the jury from further consideration of a matter with which the lawyer was connected, the lawyer shall not ask questions of or make comments to a member of that jury that are calculated merely to harass the juror or to influence the juror's actions in future jury service.

-- (e) All restrictions imposed by this Rule upon a lawyer also apply to communications with or investigations of a venire member's of ar juror's family of a venireman or a juror member. - (f) A lawyer shall reveal promptly to the court improper conduct, of which the lawyer has knowledge, by a venireman venire member or a juror, or by another toward a venireman or a juror or a venire member, juror, or venire member's or juror's family member of his family, of which the lawyer has knowledge. - (g) As used in this Rule, the terms matter and pending have the meanings specified in Rule 3.05(c).
+- (e) All restrictions imposed by this Rule on a lawyer also apply to communications with or investigations of a venire member's or juror's family member. - (f) A lawyer shall reveal promptly to the court improper conduct, of which the lawyer has knowledge, by a venire member or juror, or by another toward a venire member, juror, or venire member's or juror's family member.

-Terminology: See Rule 1.00 for a definition of "knows."
+Terminology: See Rule 1.00 for the definition of "knows."